handpoint/doc/windows_versioned_docs/version-Windows SDK 4.1.0/windowstransactions.md

 A Pre-Auth reversal allows the user to reverse a previous pre-auth operation.
 This operation reverts (if possible) a specific pre-auth identified with a transaction id.
 A pre-authorized reversal transaction **will released the whole pre-authorized amount**, for example when renting a car, the pre-auth reversal allows the merchant to release the funds if the car was not damaged.
 For partial releases, please check the [Pre-Auth Increase/Decrease](windowstransactions.md#pre-auth-increasedecrease) operation.

 A Pre-Auth reversal can be used to reverse a capture operation as well.
-When the capture operation is reversed, **the whole withheld funds are released**.
-Reversing a capture operation can only be done before the funds are automatically settled at night.
+A capture reversal transaction **will release all the funds withheld**.
+Reversing a capture operation can only be done before the funds are automatically settled at night, please note that not all acquirers support reversal of captured transactions.
 If a capture reversal is attempted after the funds have been moved, the operation will receive a decline.<br /><br />When the capture is reverted it returns to the previous state ([CAPTURED](windowsobjects.md#25) -> [AUTHORISED](windowsobjects.md#25)).

 **Parameters**